Scholarship Opportunity - The Friends of the Gordon-Lee Mansion are now accepting scholarship applications.

 Chickamauga, GA 30707

-Please note that ALL Inquiries for use of the Mansion Grounds or Buildings for any Events, Including Weddings, must contact the City of Chickamauga at 706.375.3177.
+For all inquiries regarding use of the Mansion grounds or buildings for events, including weddings, please contact the City of Chickamauga at 706.375.3177.

 Membership is open!